-As of January 1, 2017, actions must be set down within 5 years or they are dismissed.
+As of January 1, 2017, most actions must be set down within 5 years (from the date they are issued) or they are dismissed, unless there is a Court-ordered timetable otherwise.

 The consequences of setting a case down for trial are outlined at rule 48.04.
 When you set a case down for trial, you cannot start or continue any motion or form of discovery without leave of the court.
 There are some exceptions to this rule if you seek to force the other side to disclose documents or answer discovery questions; see clause 48.04(2)(b).